International Credit Mobility

-Erasmus+ offers opportunity to European students to spend learning period in partner countries.
+Erasmus+ offers opportunity to European students to spend learning period in non-associated/partner countries.

 The history of Georgia can be traced back to the ancient kingdoms of Colchis and Iberia, and it was one of the first countries to adopt Christianity, in the 4th century.
 Georgia reached the peak of its political and economic strength during the reign of King David and Queen Tamar in 11th and 12th century.
 At the beginning of the 19th century, Georgia was annexed by the Russian Empire.
 After a brief period of independence following the Russian Revolution of 1917, Georgia was annexed by the Soviet Red Army in 1921 and in 1922 Georgia was incorporated into the Soviet Union, which lasted until the breakup of the Soviet Union in 1991.
 Like many post-communist countries, Georgia suffered from the economic crisis and civil unrest during the 1990s.
 After the Rose Revolution (2004), the new political leadership introduced democratic reforms but the foreign investment and economic growth which followed initially have slackened substantially since.